Teraspark/Pal2EA/Current version/pal2EA readme.txt

 		the player palette will be used for autofill by default

+	at{offset}
+		insert the palette at the given offset;

 	//this is a comment
-		this is single line comment; pal2EAwill ignore everything from \\ to newline at{offset}
+		This is single line comment; pal2EAwill ignore everything from \\ to newline Multi-line comments may be implemented in a future update
-		insert the palette at the given offset;

 examples

 //the normal way